asusguy94/Porn-Organizer-api/README.md

     2. Installed to the server and added to ENV
     3. Installed to the server in the root folder

+## About docker-image

+Using the `Dockerfile`, you can create a prebuilt version of the app.
+This version already contains _ffmpeg_ and _NodeJS_, so you only have to install your choice of _database_-system.

 ## Installation

 1. Edit config.json